-Today, a disclaimer: No fruit flies were harmed or killed in the writing of this post.
+Today, we're re-running one of our summertime references.
+A disclaimer: No fruit flies were harmed or killed in the writing of this post.
 (But we can't say we'd be sad if they had been.)

 What's the only creature that loves fruit more than you do?
 Fruit flies.
-In the world of science, they're known as drosophila and have been crucial in the understanding of basic genetics.
-But in the world of your kitchen, they're known as annoying black specks -- so small you wonder if you're hallucinating -- that orbit around your face every time you try to eat.
+In the world of science, they're known as drosophila and (believe it or not) have actually been crucial in the understanding of basic genetics.
+But in the world of your kitchen, they're known as flying little specks—so small you wonder if you're imagining them—that orbit around your face every time you try to eat.

 But you have the power to do the impossible.
 Armed with a few basic tools, you can rid yourself of fruit flies and begin your new fruit fly-free life.

 First, you must understand your enemy.
 Fruit flies live for 8 to 10 days and the females lay up to 500 eggs at a time.
 This translates into rapid multiplication: lots and lots of little fruit fly babies.